Lab Data Integrity and Data Quality - Part 1 & 2

 • WHO: two guidance documents in 2016 and 2021.
 The 2016 version is more comprehensive and contains the best description of ALCOA criteria in any regulatory guidance.

-• PIC/S: published their final version of PI-041 guidance in 2021.
+• PIC/S: published their final version of PI-041 guidance in 2021 and FDA: issued a draft guidance for Remote Interactive Investigations in 2023

+Moreover, EU GMP Annex 11 for computerised systems and Chapter 4 on documentation are being updated to enhance the requirements for data Integrity.
 Industry bodies have also been active with the GAMP Forum publishing a Records and Data Integrity Guide in 2017 and three Good Practice Guides.
 APIC and PDA have issued guidance documents on the subject.

 Target Group

-This Live Online Training will be of significant value to:
+These courses will be of significant value to:

-• Managers and scientists from Quality Control and Analytical Development Laboratories wanting to understand the Data Integrity and audit process
+• Managers and scientists from quality control and analytical development laboratories wanting to understand the data integrity and audit process

-• Quality Assurance personnel
+• Quality assurance personnel

-• Contract Research Organisation and Contract Manufacturing Organisation laboratory and QA personnel
+• Contract research organisation and contract manufacturing organisation, laboratory and QA personnel

-• Auditors (internal and external) responsible for assessing laboratory quality and Data Integrity
+• Auditors (internal and external) responsible for assessing laboratory quality and data integrity

 Programme

-Programme Part 1
+Programme Part 1:

-• EU GMP requirements
+• Summary of EU and FDA GMP requirements

-• MHRA and WHO Data Integrity Guidances
+• MHRA, PIC/S and WHO Data Integrity Guidances

 • FDA Guidance documents OOS, Inspection of QC labs